 An extremely low overall MAE could enhance the trader’s expectancy and the size of her winning trades by using a tighter stop.
 However, the stop size must be carefully adjusted because a closer stop could lead to a higher loss rate.

-For long (short) trades, MAE is calculated with the difference between entry price and the lowest low (highest high) price ever witnessed during the trade.
+For long (short) trades, MAE is calculated with the difference between the entry price and the lowest low (highest high) price ever witnessed during the trade.

-Let’s say you take a long position on a security at $30.
+You take a long position on a security at $30.
 After that, the security’s price dropped to $10 and finally climbed to $40 before the trade closed.
 Hence, the Maximum Adverse Excursion MAE for this winning trade would be $20, or the difference between $30 and $10.